lukensmall/pkg_ping/README.md

 If it is run as root, it will make ftp calling processes change to the pkg_fetch user which only has read access to the /var/empty directory, and ftp(1) doesn't unveil() so it may actually be safer to run as root.

-If the parent process spins up dns caching, file writing and is calling ftp, it can run 4 processes at one time, all with very different pledge sets.
+If the process spins up dns caching, file writing and is calling ftp, it can run 4 processes at one time, all with very different pledge sets.

 If it returns 1, something very bad has occurred or the timeout value is too low to find a successful mirror;
 something that running it again won't likely solve.